awsdocs/aws-codeartifact-user-guide/doc_source/create-vpc-endpoints.md

 ```

 **Note**
  When you create a `codeartifact.repositories` endpoint, you must create a private DNS hostname using the `--private-dns-enabled` option\.
-However, because private DNS is not currently supported for the `codeartifact.repositories` endpoint, do not use the `--private-dns-enabled` option\.
+However, because multiple private DNS hostnames are not currently supported for the `codeartifact.api` and `codeartifact.repositories` endpoints, do not use the `--private-dns-enabled` option for `codeartifact.api`\.